 \subsubsection{Myopic optimality.}

-We first show that bidding according to the core valuation is myopic optimal, i.e. optimal if the sequence terminates without any future opportunities. \begin{proposition} $\nu(\cdot)$ satisfies the additivity property \textbf{if and only if} it is myopic optimal, i.e. if in a second price setting, $\nu(\cdot)$ is weakly dominant for any competition profile assuming there will be no other future opportunities. \end{proposition}
+We first show that bidding according to the robust valuation is myopic optimal, i.e. optimal if the sequence of displays terminates without any future opportunities. \begin{proposition} $\Valuation$ satisfies the additivity property \textbf{if and only if} it is myopic optimal, i.e. if in a second-price setting, bidding $\Valuation$ is weakly dominant for any competition profile assuming there will be no other future opportunities. \end{proposition}

-We defer the proof of Proposition~\ref{prop:additivity} to Appendix~\ref{app:additivity}.
-We believe heuristics like last touch are partly used because of the belief that they are in some way myopic optimal.
-We aim to clarify this and derive a principled myopic optimal valuation which, aligned with our previous examples, is going to be different from last touch.

 We acknowledge that this notion of optimality is -- as the name suggests -- rather narrow: the potential combined effects of the decision at stake (the display to be bought) and the future ones are neglected.
 Nevertheless, we believe this notion has some merit.
 In particular, the standard notion of optimality implies that the best decision at a given time depends on what will be done in the future.
-However, solving the complete optimization problem is intractable and therefore, one can only hope for approximate solutions.
-By contrast, as we will discuss next, our proposed strategy does not depend on the probability distribution $\PP$ (and hence, on the impact of our bidding strategy on the future), making it more robust.
-Finally, our aim is also to shift the discussion to principled approaches to attribution, very much in the same spirit than \cite{Besbes2019a}.
+However, solving the complete optimization problem is in practice often intractable and therefore, one can only hope for approximate solutions.
+By contrast, as we will discuss next, our proposed strategy does not depend on the probability distribution $\PP$ (and hence, on the impact of our bidding strategy in the future), making it more robust.
+Finally, our aim is also to shift the discussion to principled approaches to label attribution, very much in the same spirit than \cite{Besbes2019a}.
 Here, we prove that there is a unique valuation which is myopic optimal.